silentninjabee/IMGUI-iOS-mod-menu-non-jb/README.md

 A non jailbreak implementation of dear IMGUI in Objective-C for iOS 13+.
-Made for building tweak natively in X-Code.
+Made for building tweak natively in X-Code with MonkeyDEV.
 Features:
 - ImGUI V 1.83
 - Gesture-based multi fingered tap to show and hide the imgui mod menu.